-Despite being updated frequently and having “bug fixes” updates all the time, Steam also comes up with many problems.
-One of them being when Steam prompts an error after you validate Steam files and the file doesn’t get reacquired.
+Players using Steam face a problem where after validating Steam files and the file doesn’t get reacquired at the end of the process.
 This is a very common problem with a lot of fixes available.
 There is no specific “one” fix for this solution as the software and hardware configuration of the user may vary.
-We have listed down a number of steps and techniques to ensure that your problem goes away.

 Solution 1: Deactivating all mods